Oh William!

 Oh William! is a novel by American writer Elizabeth Strout, published on October 19, 2021, by Random House.
-The novel returns to the fictional rural town of Amgash, Illinois, from Strout's My Name Is Lucy Barton (2016) and Anything Is Possible (2017).
+The novel focusses on a now successful, middle-age writer, Lucy Barton, whose earlier life was at the center of Strout's novels My Name Is Lucy Barton (2016) and Anything Is Possible (2017).
+It deals in particular with her relationship to her ex-husband, William, with whom she has two adult daughters.
+While he is now in his third marriage, Lucy has been recently widowed after a happy second marriage.
+The novel also explores William's family history and reveals unexpected details about his now deceased mother and father.
+The story of how these findings impact their later lives will be continued in the fourth novel in the series, Lucy by the Sea (2022).

 The book was a New York Times and IndieBound best seller.
-It was longlisted and shortlisted for the 2022 Booker Prize which was announced on September 6, 2022.
+It was shortlisted for the 2022 Booker Prize which was announced on September 6, 2022.

 Reception

 Oh William! was a New York Times and IndieBound best seller and received positive reviews from various outlets.

 Booklist provided Oh William! a starred review and called it "a masterful, wise, moving, and ultimately uplifting meditation on human existence."
 Publishers Weekly also provided a starred review.

 Pankaj Mishra of The New York Review of Books complimented Strout's prose, stating her "unshowy, sparing of metaphor ... vivid with both necessary and contingent detail, matches her democracy of subject and theme, and seems agile enough to describe any human situation."
 The Los Angeles Times mirrored the sentiment, stating, "Strout doesn’t dress language up in a tuxedo when a wool sweater will suffice.
 Other novelists must berate themselves when they see what Strout pulls off without any tacky pyrotechnics.
 Straightforward goes down so easy and feels so refreshing."

 Speaking of Strout's strengths in creating natural dialogue, The New York Times Book Review's Jennifer Egan stated: "One proof of Elizabeth Strout’s greatness is the sleight of hand with which she injects sneaky subterranean power into seemingly transparent prose.
 Strout works in the realm of everyday speech, conjuring repetitions, gaps and awkwardness with plain language and forthright diction, yet at the same time unleashing a tidal urgency that seems to come out of nowhere even as it operates in plain sight."

 The Financial Times noted that "What sets Strout’s work apart is her characterisation."
 Library Journal expanded on the sentiment, stating that Strout's characters are "so developed, so human and flawed, that readers might feel frustrated with them, as one would with a friend or family member."
 The Spectator continues, stating that Strout's use of "you" throughout the story asks the reader "to reassess every single relationship they’ve ever had: with their partner, their parents, their children and themselves, while they can still do something about it."